Biomarkers can be important

 There is an excess of the c-Met protein on the cell surface

-MET amplification and c-Met protein overexpression are emerging biomarkers, with no FDA-approved treatments at this time.
+MET amplification is an emerging biomarker, with no FDA-approved treatments at this time.